Constitution of Laos: Development of the 1991 constitution

-After the new SPA was elected in March 1989, it formally appointed a seventeen-member constitutional drafting committee.
+After the new SPA was elected in March 1989, it formally appointed a 17-member constitutional drafting committee.
 The National Radio of Laos reported that the drafting committee was working "under the close supervision of the Political Bureau and the Secretariat of the Party Central Committee."
-Six members of the drafting committee were members of the Central Committee; two of these members also served on the SPA, which also had six members on the drafting committee.
+6 members of the drafting committee were members of the Central Committee; 2 of these members served on the SPA, which had 6 members on the drafting committee.

-In April 1990, after securing approval of its document from the LPRP Politburo and the Secretariat, the SPA finally made public the draft constitution.
+In April 1990, after securing approval of its document from the LPRP Politburo and the Secretariat, the SPA made public the draft constitution.
 With its publication, the party Central Committee issued Directive Number 21, on April 30, 1990, calling for discussion of the draft, first among party and government officials and then among the public.
-The discussions, although orchestrated by party cadres, did not always please party authorities.
+The discussions, while orchestrated by party cadres, did not always please party authorities.
 An LPRP spokesman released a memo complaining that "people in many major towns" had dwelled too much on what the constitution had to say about the organization of the state.

 In June a member of the Central Committee cautioned against demonstrations to "demand a multiparty system" and warned that demonstrators would be arrested.
 Competing parties would not be tolerated, he asserted, adding that "our multi-ethnic Lao people have remained faithfully under the leadership of the LPRP."
 In a later pronouncement, he said that "the Party has proved to the people in the last 35 years that it is the only party that can take care of them" and he lectured that "too many parties invite division."
 A Central Committee directive, dated June 14, 1990, hinted at the quality of the public discussion, noting that "in many cases where people were convoked to a meeting, they were simply given question and answer sheets to study."